lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

   When set to true, dbuild will try to detect whether any of the Scala-based dependent libraries of this project are not part of the configuration file.
 Please refer to the description at :doc:`buildOptions` for further details.

+rewrite-overrides
+  When set to false, dbuild will not try to rewrite the dependencies that have been forced at a specific version by using sbt's "dependencyOverrides" setting.
+By default, dbuild will rewrite all dependencies.
+Please refer to the description at :doc:`buildOptions` for further details.

 use-jgit
   It controls whether, for special applications, jgit should be used in place of the